redpanda-data/connect/resources/docs/processors/list.md

 the 'path' field as described [here](../config_interpolation.md#functions).
 For types that aren't file based (such as binary) the file field is ignored.

-## `blob_to_multi`

-DEPRECATED: Use the 'binary' type of the 'unarchive' processor instead.

-If a multiple part message has been encoded into a single part message using the multi to blob processor then this processor is able to convert it back into a multiple part message.

-You can therefore use this processor when multiple Benthos instances are bridging between message queues that don't support multiple parts.

-E.g. ZMQ => Benthos(multi to blob) => Kafka => Benthos(blob to multi)

 ## `bounds_check`

 Checks whether each message fits within certain boundaries, and drops messages